Why is Stem Cell Recruitment™ a better solution for patients suffering from joint, soft tissue and spine pain?

-Stem Cell Recruitment utilizes amniotic fluid.
 Although an AF injection contains an impressive array of regenerative factors, there are no live stem cells.
-The product is intended to enhance and enable your body to repair itself by recruiting your own stem cells to begin the repair and regeneration…hence “Stem Cell Recruitment”!
+The product is intended to enhance and enable your body to repair itself and begin the repair and regeneration process.

 Is the TA injection painful?